Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Problem Statement

-where $\varphi^*$ is the solution of $ \frac{1-1/\theta}{1-1/\varphi} = \left(1 + \frac{1}{k\varphi}\right)^k$. \end{lem}
+where $\varphi^{(k)}_*$ is the solution of $ \frac{1-1/\theta}{1-1/\varphi} = \left(1 + \frac{1}{k\varphi}\right)^k$. \end{lem}

-The rigorous proofs of Lemma~\ref{lem:k-max} and Lemma~\ref{lem:k-min} can be found in~\cite{lorenz2009optimal}.
-In the following, we sketch the key intuitions in the design and analysis of the threshold values, which are important for designing learning-augmented algorithms in next section.
+In the following, we sketch the key intuitions in the design and analysis of the threshold values, which are important for designing learning-augmented algorithms in the next section.
 Consider the threshold values $\Phi$ for the $k$-max search.
-First, the threshold values are monotonically non-decreasing because the algorithm must aggressively select items in the beginning to hedge the risk that values of the future items will all drop to the lowest $\pmin$.
-As more items are selected, the algorithm can gradually become more selective by choosing higher threshold values, and take the opportunity to select high-valued items.
-Second, since the uncertain prices vary within $[\pmin,\pmax]$, the $k$ threshold values divide this range into $k+1$ disjoint intervals $[\Phi_0, \Phi_1), [\Phi_1, \Phi_2),\dots, [\Phi_{k-1}, \Phi_{k}), [\Phi_{k}, \Phi_{k+1}]$, where $\Phi_0 := \pmin$ and $\Phi_{k+1} := \pmax$.
-Suppose the maximum value falls in an interval $[\Phi_{i-1},\Phi_i)$, the total value of offline algorithm is upper bounded by $k \Phi_i$, and the value of the online algorithm is lower bounded by $\sum_{j\in[i-1]} \Phi_j + (k-i+1)\pmin$, where the first $i-1$ selected items have values just equal to the first $i-1$ threshold values and the remaining items are compulsorily selected with values being $\pmin$.
-In this case, the ratio of the offline and online value is upper bounded by
+The threshold values are monotonically non-decreasing because the algorithm must aggressively trade items in the beginning to hedge the risk that values of the future prices will all drop to the lowest price $\pmin$.
+As more items are traded, the algorithm can gradually become more selective by choosing higher threshold values and taking the opportunity to trade at potentially high prices.
+Since the uncertain prices vary within $[\pmin,\pmax]$, the $k$ threshold values divide this range into $k+1$ disjoint intervals $[\Phi_0, \Phi_1), [\Phi_1, \Phi_2),\dots, [\Phi_{k-1}, \Phi_{k}), [\Phi_{k}, \Phi_{k+1}]$, where $\Phi_0 := \pmin$ and $\Phi_{k+1} := \pmax$.
+Suppose the highest price falls in an interval $[\Phi_{i-1},\Phi_i)$, the total revenue of the offline algorithm is upper bounded by $k \Phi_i$, and the revenue of the online algorithm is lower bounded by $\sum_{j\in[i-1]} \Phi_j + (k-i+1)\pmin$, where the first $i-1$ items are traded at prices just equal to the first $i-1$ thresholds and the remaining items are compulsorily traded at the lowest price $\pmin$.
+In this case, the ratio of the offline and online revenues is upper bounded by

-Note that Equation~\eqref{eq:ratio-region} holds for any $i\in[k+1]$ when the maximum value falls in the corresponding $k+1$ intervals.
-Thus, the worst-case ratio of the $k$-max search is $\alpha = \max_{i\in[k+1]} \alpha_i$ and the minimal $\alpha$ is achieved when the ratios from different intervals are balanced, i.e., ${\alpha = \alpha_i, \forall i\in[k+1]}$.
-This gives $k+1$ equations with $k$ unknown threshold values and one unknown competitive ratio $\alpha$.
-Solving those equations gives threshold $\Phi^*$ and competitive ratios $\alpha^*$ in Lemma~\ref{lem:k-max}.
-We can apply similar approach to obtain $\Psi^*$ and $\varphi^*$ in Lemma~\ref{lem:k-min}.
+Note that Equation~\eqref{eq:ratio-region} holds for all $i\in[k+1]$ when the maximum price falls in the corresponding $k+1$ intervals.
+Thus, the worst-case ratio of the $k$-max search is $\alpha^{(k)}_* = \max_{i\in[k+1]} \alpha^{(k)}_i$ and the minimum is achieved when the ratios from different intervals are balanced, i.e., ${\alpha^{(k)}_* = \alpha^{(k)}_i, \forall i\in[k+1]}$.
+This gives $k+1$ equations with $k$ unknown thresholds and one unknown ratio $\alpha^{(k)}_*$.
+Solving those equations gives the thresholds and the competitive ratio $\alpha^{(k)}_*$ for $k$-max search in Lemma~\ref{lem:k-max}.
+We can apply similar approaches to design the threshold value $\Psi$ and the competitive ratio $\varphi^{(k)}_*$ for $k$-min search in Lemma~\ref{lem:k-min}.